Proposal and selection of candidates

 Criteria for application

-Eligible for the Outstanding Student Poster and PICO (OSPP) Awards are students who:
+Eligibility for the Outstanding Student and PhD candidate Presentation (OSPP) Awards is limited to participants who:

 - satisfy one of the following criteria: